Run-and-tumble particles on a line with a fertile site: Integration of the equations of motion

+{{ This problem is readily solved by diagonalising the matrix $M$.
+The derivation is shown in Appendix A. The density of right-movers is expressed as

-The density of right-movers (in Laplace domain) is an affine function of $\widetilde{R}(s)$, because this unknown quantity enters the definitions of the function $g_+$ in Eq. (\ref{defg}), with coefficients that depend on the parameters of the fertile site (and not on the initial conditions).
+where $\lambda(s)$ and $\mu(s)$ are integration constants, expressed in Eqs (\ref{lambdamuDef}) in terms of the function $g_+$.}} The {{resulting}} density of right-movers (in Laplace domain) is an affine function of $\widetilde{R}(s)$, because this unknown quantity enters the definition of the function $g_+$ in Eq. (\ref{defg}), with coefficients that depend on the parameters of the fertile site (and not on the initial conditions).
 We can therefore rewrite Eq. (\ref{affineSys}) at $x=0$ in the following form: